DoganM95/CP2077-UnlockAllVehicles-Mod/README.md

 A mod to make ~ 400 vehicles summonable.
 Some might crash the game, as they are not designed to be called.
 However, liked vehicles can be favorized, so they are at the top.
+Vehicles shown multiple times are variations of the same base (different colors, etc.).

 ## Installation